And you want to travel with Him,

 I don’t give my songs any instructions when they are presented to the public.
 They are completely on their own.
 I really feel they can take care of themselves – even when they are brutally violated as Joan Baez did to the song “Suzanne.”1 [emphasis mine]

-Cohen explains that, for ideological reasons, Joan Baez rejected the line, “For you’ve touched her perfect body with your mind,” as mystical and drug-induced.
+Leonard explains that, for ideological reasons, Joan Baez rejected the line, “For you’ve touched her perfect body with your mind,” as mystical and drug-induced.
 His recall of her replacement lyrics is faulty (his best guess is that she sang “I touched your perfect body with my thumb”).
 There are a few other changes in her version of the song as well (see comparison of lyrics below).

-Cohen’s point, however, is that, even with the radical change in the words he wrote for his song,
+Leonard’s point, however, is that, even with the radical change in the words he wrote for his song,

-I still loved the song. … I couldn’t care less that she couldn’t accept that line.
+I still loved the song… I couldn’t care less that she couldn’t accept that line.